CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-For a deeper understanding of the path management in this phase, please refer to the relevant section in the documentation:<br>
+For a deeper understanding of the file management in this phase, please refer to the relevant section in the documentation:<br>
 &#8226 Input: File Management/Input Files.<br>
 &#8226 Output: File Management/Output Files/First Step of Data Analysis.
 </p>